-- The site from which the appliance(s) is removed must be an eligible building.
-For activity C1, it must be an eligible residential building, however, for activity C2, both residential and small business buildings are eligible (refer section 3.2.3). - The appliance(s) being removed must meet the relevant equipment requirements defined in Schedule C of the ESS Rule (reproduced in Appendix A of this guide). - Each eligible appliance must be removed from the site and disposed of. - Each appliance must be tracked from pick up to destruction with a unique identifier to ensure that each appliance picked up is disposed of correctly. - The disposal agent must have a refrigerant handling licence. - This is to ensure that refrigerant gases from the disposed appliances are disposed of according to relevant legislation.

-For implementations with an implementation date on or after 15 May 2016, recycling evidence must be obtained for any refrigerants being disposed of, such as a tax invoice or a recycling receipt, or any other evidence acceptable to the Scheme Administrator.
+- The site from which the appliance(s) is removed must be an eligible site.
+For activity C1, it must be a residential building, however, for activity C2, both residential buildings and small business sites are eligible (refer section 3.2.3). - The appliance(s) being removed must meet the relevant equipment requirements defined in Schedule C of the ESS Rule. - Each eligible appliance must be removed from the site and disposed of. - Each appliance must be tracked from pick up to destruction with a unique identifier to ensure that each appliance picked up is disposed of correctly. - A copy of the disposal agent's refrigerant handling licence must be retained as evidence. - ▼ Any refrigerants in the end-user equipment must be disposed of as required by the Ozone Protection and Synthetic Greenhouse Gas Management Act 1989. - ▼ For implementations with an implementation date on or after 15 May 2016, recycling evidence must be obtained for any refrigerants being disposed of, such as a tax invoice or a recycling receipt, or any other evidence acceptable to the Scheme Administrator.